EmersonElectricCo/lowball/docs/authenticationproviders.rst

   `ClientData` Objects.

 `get_client`
   Get details on the specified `client_id` provided.
-It should return a `ClientData` Object
+It must return an instance of a `ClientData` Object or `ClientData` subclass representing the requested `client_id` and associated roles.
+This method must be implemented to enable non admin clients to create their own tokens without going through the typical login process, in addition to any features involved with accessing client information.

 ClientData Object
 =================